 Change starts with you and your spouse.
 Fixing your marriage takes commitment and a willingness to look at your mistakes.

 How Stepchildren Can Play a Role in Ruining Marriages

 The scenarios below highlight three common problems with stepchildren and remarriages.
 You’ll see how these issues can pull spouses apart instead of bringing them together.

 Problem 1: Kids’ behaviors and comments can pit spouses against each other

 Some kids feel upset or resentful about a parent’s remarriage.
 Frankly, they purposely do things to get their parent and new spouse upset with each other.

-Kids will push their stepparent’s buttons and form an alliance with their biological parent.
+Kids will push their stepparent’s buttons and ally with their biological parents.
 This creates an unhealthy triangle that puts pressure on the married couple.

 Jason and Lara